 I've just been told I have blood cancer

-Just diagnosed: infection risk and coronavirus
+Just diagnosed: your risk of infection

 If you have a blood cancer diagnosis, you may have a higher risk of getting an infection and becoming more ill from it than normal.